Hello, and Happy New Year to you all.

 I awoke several times throughout the night, my sleep thinned by the umpteen pints of strong ale I’d consumed in the Marine Hotel down earlier that evening.
 Kynon and I had enjoyed a delicious lunch and a long boozy afternoon with both sets of our parents to celebrate our recent engagement and the completion of the lengthy renovation of our home.
 The new carpets were finally laid, all of my belongings were installed around the house and my little cat Saskia had settled in happily.
 We were ready for a cosy and relaxing Christmas together, our first spent as a couple.

 Each time I woke up I was confused by how totally dark it was outside; Urgh I hate these long winter nights, will they never end?!
 At least it was the 23rd of December, midwinter had passed and it was all downhill to Spring as each day now slowly gets longer.
 Lying in the darkness, I squinted to focus on my alarm clock – 06:45am.
 Not bad; I still had hours to sleep off the pounding headache and raging thirst from the beer.
+It was so dark though; where was the familiar orange glow of the street lights?
 I turned my head to the window, distracted by something seen out of the corner of my eye.
 Blue flashing lights?
 What was going on?
+A car crash?

 What followed was a sequence of events which are still being processed in my mind.
 The dust is still settling and and I’m still getting my head around this most disruptive occurrence in our life.
 At the point of writing it’s only been a week – seven days.
 A lot can change in that time, or as it happened, in only a couple of hours.

 The water came at about 3:30am, not long after we had gone to sleep.
 After a week of nasty wet weather, an unseasonably mild night dumped a huge amount of rain on North East Scotland some time after midnight which overwhelmed our fragile tributaries.
-The water swelled in the narrow banks of the Carron and just like in 2009, the river exploded out of its confines and turned streets into waterways.
-Aided with flowing torrents of rain coming off saturated fields and down the hilly roads of the Bervie Braes, recent re-direction of natural river flow and a flood drain in to the harbour which was inexplicably closed, there was no way the constructed drainage system could ever have handled it.
+The water swelled in the narrow banks of the river Carron and the Glasslaw Burn and just like in 2009, the water exploded out of the confines and turned streets into waterways.
+Aided with flowing torrents of rain coming off saturated fields and down the hilly roads of the Bervie Braes, drainage blocked by a massive land slip, and nonsensical re-direction of natural river flow, there was no way the constructed drainage system could ever have handled it.

 Dark brown water bubbled up from plug holes in sinks and baths, drains over-flowed and sewage mains backed up spilling raw sewage into the sink.
-Flood wardens’ emergency pagers went off and they frantically knocked on doors of the people of their streets to wake them but for whatever reason we didn’t hear our doorbell or the knocking, and slept through the first three hours of chaos.
+The Flood Wardens frantically knocked on doors of the people of their streets to wake them but for whatever reason we didn’t hear our doorbell or the knocking, and slept through the first three hours of chaos.

 When Kynon and I ran downstairs we saw that the water had come in both the front and back doors of our property and soaked the downstairs lobby.
 The living space of our house is on the first and second floor of our property but the ground floor is where we store a lot of things and have a big cupboard under the stairs which was filled with water.